MontielDev/MontielDev/README.md

 ### Front-End Developer

 I'm a <b>Front-End Developer</b>, self-taught and passionate about programming and i have 24 years old. <br>
-I have Two years of experience as a <b>freelance developer</b>  creating elegant websites for multiple businesses, brands and personal sites.
+I have two years of experience as a <b>freelance developer</b>  creating elegant websites for multiple businesses, brands and personal sites.
 <br>

 ## Personal Web Site: